willow-red/willow-red/README.md

 name: *red*
 pronouns: *she/they*
 interests: *art, web development, design, the internet, games, computers*
-currently: *master's student at the university of washington — human-centered design and engineering, web accessibility auditing*
+currently: *master's student at the university of washington — human-centered design and engineering, web accessibility auditing, frontend dev*
 previously: *art and computer programming student at usc, teaching assistant for usc web dev*

 <!--